 - Contact Person: Ms Belen / Ms Nora

 I have always dreamed of getting married in this UNESCO heritage church inside the walls of Intramuros.
-Although I also fancy other old churches like Manila Cathedral, there’s just something about the elegantly lit chandeliers, organs and the trompe l’oeil ceiling paintings that shouts grandeur that dates back from 16th century colonial period.
-Just like what I said from this previous post HERE, it was a mutual decision between Garry and I to book San Agustin Church (SAC) for our church ceremony.
+Although I also fancy other old churches like Manila Cathedral, there’s just something about the elegantly lit chandeliers, organs, and the trompe l’oeil ceiling paintings that shouts grandeur that dates back from the 16th-century colonial period.
+Just like what I said from this previous post (Our Wedding Preps Timeline) HERE, it was a mutual decision between Garry and me to book San Agustin Church (SAC) for our church ceremony.

 Although it wasn’t our first option — after getting engaged we immediately called the Transfiguration Church in Caleruega but our chosen time for our date is already booked so we took that as a sign that it’s not meant for us.
 For our second try, we called San Agustin Church after showing Garry the photo of the altar and everything just fell right into place.
-We were able to talk to Ms Belen, one of the church admin staff and she explained to us clearly that in order to have a reservation (they don’t do pencil booking) we need to pay the deposit of Php 10,000 in cash.
-The total church fee was Php 33,500 which includes standard floral decorations, stipend for officiating priest, organist, soloist, chandeliers and in-house church coordinators.
+We were able to talk to Ms. Belen, one of the church admin staff and she explained to us clearly that in order to have a reservation (they don’t do pencil booking) we need to pay the deposit of Php 10,000 in cash.
+The total church fee was Php 33,500 which includes standard floral decorations, a stipend for officiating priest, organist, soloist, chandeliers and in-house church coordinators.
 Video-electricity fee of Php 1,000 will be added later on.
 Optional fees were the huge Church Door opening at Php 1,000 since if you won’t avail this the bride will have to go through the small opening of the big door with no dramatic entrance and the top-view shot for Php 1,000.
 That, of course, was challenge #1 for us since Garry and I are both based overseas.
-Fortunately, we were able to ask my aunt to represent us and pay the deposit for us to complete our reservation on the 1st week of Sept 2015, exactly two week after we got engaged.
+Fortunately, we were able to ask my aunt to represent us and pay the deposit for us to complete our reservation on the 1st week of Sept 2015, exactly two weeks after we got engaged.

 As per my aunt, the transaction was smooth and SAC only told them to fill up a form which includes our name (groom & bride), addresses, date of birth, place of birth and desired date & time for marriage.
 They gave the receipt, list of requirements to be submitted (brochure) and informed my aunt that I/we should at least be able to personally come to submit the documents if we have the time so she can talk to us.

-By December 2015, I took my vacation leave and I was able to visit SAC to personally meet with Ms Belen.
-They explained to me in detail the list of documents that we needed to comply as requirement and gave me a good rundown of our possible timeline (deadlines and validity of the certificates).
+By December 2015, I took my vacation leave and I was able to visit SAC to personally meet with Ms. Belen.
+They explained to me in detail the list of documents that we needed to comply with a requirement and gave me a good rundown of our possible timeline (deadlines and validity of the certificates).
 The list can be found HERE (Wedding Legal Requirements) and HERE (Certificate of Freedom to Marry for all overseas-based) which we actually came up with as our quick guide during the wedding preps.
-Moreover, it should be noted that when Ms Nora is busy with other clients, Ms Nora can also be asked regarding wedding requirements since she’s also in charge.
+Moreover, it should be noted that when Ms. Nora is busy with other clients, Ms. Nora can also be asked regarding wedding requirements since she’s also in charge.

 The transaction was smooth and every time I would remember to ask something, SAC was just a call away.
 Unfortunately, you can only communicate with them through their office landline or you go to their office personally and you also have to pay in cash to settle all the payments.
 As an overseas couple, it was difficult for us to always have someone to represent us so when it comes for the submission of documents, SAC allows the couples to have the documents delivered to them directly through courier.

 Moreover, we did our Pre-Cana in Kuwait but weren’t able to do our Canonical Interview overseas since as per church rules, you will have your Canonical Interview where you will be married.
 As per SAC rules, you will only have your scheduled canonical interview after your submitted all your required documents.
-So after submitting all our necessary documents, we had our scheduled and met with the Priest, who we thought were supposed to be our wedding celebrant.
+So after submitting all our necessary documents, we had our scheduled and met with the Priest, who we thought was supposed to be our wedding celebrant.
 The canonical interview that we did last Nov 26 Thursday was okay and not too serious.
-We just filled out forms about our personal info and were asked to answer things about our point of view regarding abortion, marriage, catholic teachings, goals etc. Then, we were interviewed by the representative priest and was surprised at first to hear stories about his seminary days instead of things related to married life.
+We just filled out forms about our personal info and were asked to answer things about our point of view regarding abortion, marriage, Catholic teachings, goals etc. Then, we were interviewed by the representative priest and was surprised at first to hear stories about his seminary days instead of things related to married life.
 But he was really fun to talk to.

 Even though we’d had a few minor issues during the wedding day itself, the experience was still as surreal and beautiful as we have prayed it would be.
 God blessed us with a great weather and everyone who is important to us came to celebrate our union.

-- The church decors is simply breath taking especially when the chandeliers were lit
+- The innate church decors and architectural design were simply breathtaking especially when the chandeliers were lit

-- The priest assigned during our wedding was really good especially with the homily.
+- The priest assigned during our wedding was really good, especially with the homily.
 We didn’t get his name since it was our first time to see him (we’ll check our marriage contract later).
-The priest has a very clear voice, a good command of the language, has humor with funny punchlines and he wasn’t boring during the homily which we liked because all of our guests were really commending about how great he was.
+The priest has a very clear voice, a good command of the language has humor with funny punchlines and he wasn’t boring during the homily which we liked because all of our guests were really complimenting about how great he was.
 UPDATE: Our officiating priest is Rev. Fr.
 Geoffrey Eborda Jr., OSA

-- Our wedding seemed to start on time, even though we noticed from the raw videos that some Ninongs and Ninangs weren’t able to march probably because they arrived late (hello December traffic).
+- Our wedding started on time, even though we noticed from the raw videos that some Ninongs and Ninangs weren’t able to march probably because they arrived late (hello December traffic).

 - We weren’t able to use the SAC Museum and Courtyard since they’re already on holiday and there was no staff available.
-We tried callingbthem again to request for special service but we failed and was stuck outside the Church’s premises to do our Post-Nup shoot
+We tried calling them again to request for special service but we failed and was stuck outside the Church’s premises to do our Post-Nup shoot

 - The flower decors in the church during the wedding was already set up for all of the weddings scheduled on that day.
 Although they gave us an option to have it upgraded, another possible issue would be to let everyone know about it and share the expenses to all the other couples who will be married on our wedding date.
 The flowers and the arrangement were so simple, we really wished we could’ve added more if we have an extra budget.

-**Tip!** Be sure to settle all your payments, keep all your records and give all your turn-over items to your Coordinator.
+- Be sure to settle all your payments, keep all your records and give all your turn-over items to your Coordinator.
 All the items to be used during the Ceremony will be turned over by your Coordinator to the assigned Church Coordinator.
 We placed them all in our “Ceremony Box“.

-**Tip!** Inform your Coordinator as well regarding the parking scheme that they need to know to be able to strategize a good logistics plan since Intramuros is full of tourists.
-Anyway your booked Coordinator should be well-versed about the church rules, policies and common scenarios since they are required to take a yearly seminar.
+- Inform your Coordinator as well regarding the parking scheme that they need to know to be able to strategize a good logistics plan since Intramuros is full of tourists.
+Anyway, your booked Coordinator should be well-versed about the church rules, policies and common scenarios since they are required to take a yearly seminar.

-**Tip!** If you want to upgrade the church’s basic floral styling, you have to talk to the church admins and the rest of the couples who are getting married on that day since the decorations will be placed in the morning even before the first wedding will begin.
+- If you want to upgrade the church’s basic floral styling, you have to talk to the church admins and the rest of the couples who are getting married on that day since the decorations will be placed in the morning even before the first wedding will begin.
 As per Ms Belen, if this will happen yung upgraded floral decor would be done only by their accredited florists and will be used by ALL the couples who will be married that day.
 To be fair, mas ok to divide the fees with all the couples so hindi mabigat sa inyo.
 But that will depend if the other couples would be willing to pay.
 This is the same with having your chosen songs to be played during your wedding.
 You must have your wedding playlist pre-approved first.

 San Agustin Church